 - If you run your business as a sole trader or as a partnership, then entrepreneurs' relief will apply for any assets used for business purposes.
-You must have run the business for at least one year to qualify. - If you run your business as a company, entrepreneurs' relief will be available provided the company is a trading company, your shareholding is at least 5% (the Government is consulting on permitting a lower qualifying level where a shareholding has been diluted following external investment), and you are an employee or director.
-The oneyear rule applies to all three conditions. - Relief may also be available for associated disposals.
-This is where you personally own assets which are used by your company or by a partnership if you are a partner.
+The business must have been run for at least one year to qualify. - If you run your business as a company, then entrepreneurs' relief will be available provided the company is a trading company, your shareholding is at least 5%, and you are an employee or director.
+The one-year rule applies to all three conditions. - Relief may also be available for associated disposals.
+This is where you own assets personally which are used by your company or by a partnership if you are a partner.

 There is currently a lifetime limit of £10 million of qualifying gains, so this will cover all but the very largest of disposals.

 If the disposal (or some aspect of it) does not qualify for entrepreneurs' relief, then gains are taxed at the rate of 10% up to the level of your basic rate income tax band, and at 20% thereafter.